M. C. Ahamed

-M.C.
-Ahamed was a Sri Lankan politician, a former member of Parliament for Kalmunai electorate and former chairman of Kalmunai town council.
-A close ally of the Late Srimavo Bandaranayake under the SLFP Government.
-He was a strong member of the SLFP.
-He didn't care about race or religion, was a nationalist who extended his service to the people of all community.
+Mohamed Cassim Ahamed (20 February 1931 – 3 July 2008) was a Sri Lankan politician.
+He was a former member of Parliament for Kalmunai electorate and former chairman of Kalmunai town council.
+He was a close ally of the Late Srimavo Bandaranayake under the SLFP Government.
+Not caring about race or religion, he was a nationalist who extended his service to the people of all communities.